 From Sep 1837 to Mar 1841, Hammond missed 393 of 1,220 roll call votes, which is 32.2%.
-This is worse than the median of 29.0% among the lifetime records of representatives serving in Mar 1841.
+This is on par with the median of 29.0% among the lifetime records of representatives serving in Mar 1841.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1838-Mar 1839||143||54||37.8%||78th|

 |Dec 1839-Feb 1840||169||53||31.4%||81st|

 The information on this page is originally sourced from a variety of materials, including:

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000